binsentsu/home-assistant-solaredge-modbus/README.md

 Note that if you allow the battery to be charged from the grid, via the "Storage AC Charge Policy" selector, the self-consumption metric will disappear from the Solaredge monitoring - according to Solaredge technical support, this is because "they can't tell where the energy came from".

+# Control of inverter power output
+The active power limit of the inverter can be set from Home Assistant.
+This enables limiting or completely shutting down power output.
+For example in case of a dynamic energy contract in periods with a negative energy price.

+The active power limit is set as the percentage of the inverter’s maximum power via `number.solaredge_active_power_limit`.
+For example: when you have a SE5000 inverter that has a maximum output of 5000W, setting the value of `number.solaredge_active_power_limit` to 20 will limit the inverter to 1000W which is 20% of 5000W.
+See [Power Control Protocol for Solaredge Inverters Technical Note][2] for detailed information.

+## Enabling Power Control in Home Assistant
+Power control is disabled by default.
+It can be enabled in the configuration of this integration by setting `power_control` to true.
+When power control is enabled `number.solaredge_active_power_limit` is available in Home Assistant for reading and writing.
+The actual value of the active power limit is read together with the other values of the inverter.

+## Enabling Power Control on SolarEdge Inverter
+With default settings the inverter will not allow power control.
+It can be enabled in the same way that Modbus TCP is enabled on the SolarEdge Inverter, by connecting to the inverter with a web browser.

+These to settings must be applied in the Power Control menu:

+1. Set Advanced Power Control to Enable
+2. Set Reactive Power mode to RRCR

 [1]: https://www.solaredge.com/sites/default/files/sunspec-implementation-technical-note.pdf
 [2]: https://www.photovoltaikforum.com/core/attachment/88445-power-control-open-protocol-for-solaredge-inverters-pdf/